Product OS··14 min read

 The Core Components

 Product-specific service manuals.
-Generic manuals covering a product family are not sufficient.
-The manual must cover the specific model, including any variant-level differences in assembly, wiring, or component sourcing.
+Generic family manuals are not sufficient.
+The manual must cover the specific model, including variant-level differences in assembly, wiring, or sourcing.

-Fault diagnosis and error code reference.
-For products with electronic components, a complete error code list with diagnostic steps is required.
-A repairer who receives a product displaying error code E14 needs to know what that code means, what to check, and what part to order — without calling your service team.
+Fault diagnosis and error codes.
+A complete error code list with diagnostic steps is required for products with electronic components.
+A repairer presented with error code E14 must determine cause and the part to order — without contacting your service team.

 Software and firmware access.
-For smart products, repairers may need firmware tools to reset, recalibrate, or update a unit after physical repair.
-The regulations prohibit software locks that prevent legitimate repair.
-Providing access to calibration tools or reset procedures is part of compliance.
+For connected products, repairers may need firmware tools to reset or recalibrate a unit.
+The regulations prohibit software locks obstructing legitimate repair.
+Calibration and reset procedures form part of the required information package.

 The Format Question